 The PTA hold nearly new second-hand uniform sales throughout the year, where each item is £1.

 Our pupils in Year 3 swim each term.
 For swimming children must wear:

 Please remember to mark all clothing with your child’s name!

 No jewellery is to be worn in school.
 An exception will be made for pierced ears (small studs only may be worn for safety reasons) or if the jewellery is of a religious or medical significance.

 How will the Speech and Language Therapist (SLT) work with my child?

-Speech and language therapy (SaLT) is delivered through joint planning with teaching
+Speech and language therapy (SaLT) is delivered through joint planning with teaching staff.